brandingbrand/flagship/README.md

 <img alt="Flagship™ accelerates development"
   src="https://user-images.githubusercontent.com/556070/38955661-4ff210c6-4323-11e8-960e-b568bc4b2bec.png"
   align="right">
 Flagship App™ is a toolkit for building and scaling an ecommerce experience that comprises several ancillary modules.
-Flagship App can be used independently, while Flagship Code™ manages the generation of Android, iOS code.
+Flagship App can be used independently of Flagship Code™.

 The toolkit includes a shared stack of foundation packages that provide a unified interface for networking, analytics, commerce integrations, components, and more across each of the supported platforms.
 ### Foundation